 In spring of 2010 Pat won first place in the Wyoming Governor’s Show and the Governor’s Award for the second year in a row.
 Her painting “Yellowstone Big Horn Sheep” hung in the governor’s office for one year.
 “Grizzly Bear” won People’s Choice at a juried show in Red Lodge, Montana.
 In June of 2010 Pat won first place in the pastel section of the Cody Country Art League Show with “Chocolate Lab.”

 In July 2010 Pat also won the Best of Wildlife Award in the Pastel Society of the Northern Rockies Show held in Brown’s Gallery in Boise, Idaho.
 She was also selected as one of 30 artists from 5 states to be included in a juried live auction “Art in the Beartooths,” in Red Lodge, Montana.

 She won Best of Show in 1999 in the Salmon River Art Show with a pastel Painting of Grey Owl Woman of the Blackfeet Tribe.
 Her next Best of Show award was for the pastel painting of Red Elk, a Lakota Sioux warrior, at the Cody Country Art League’s annual art show, Cody, Wyoming.
 Pat’s colored pencil painting Wood Ducks won second place at the same show.

-She is a signature member of the Pastel Society of America, belongs to the Women's Artists of the West, Pastel Society of the Northern Rockies, Cody Country Art League, as well as the Carbon County Art Guild, Wyoming Artists Association and the Blue Buffalo Art Association.
+She is a signature member of the Pastel Society of America, is an associate member of Women’s Artists of the West, an associate member of Oil Painters of America, and belongs to the Cody Country Art League, as well as the Carbon County Art League.